chimera-linux/cports/Packaging.md

 the software reads and these installed files are reasonable out of the box defaults without which the software wouldn't function properly.

-At some point explicitly marking templates that install files in `/etc` will become necessary (via `options`) but the option does not exist yet.
-This will be for the purpose of tracking default `/etc` installs for the purpose of verification whether this is necessary.
+All packages that legitimately contain `/etc` files must be marked with the `etcfiles` template option.
+This is for the purpose of tracking things and making packagers verify that these files are indeed necesary.

 The eventual plan is to have `cbuild` automatically handle `/etc` paths in a way to permit stateless installations, without any explicit action